tabcat/encrypted-docstore/README.md

 **DISCLAIMER: cryptography in this repo has been implemented by an amateur and has not been auditted. <br/>Please :fire:roast:fire: me in Issues if u find a vulnerability.**

-TODO: encapsulate the entire doc inside the ciphertext field, will need to change the get and query methods.
+TODO: encapsulate the \_id inside the ciphertext field, will need to change the get and query methods.

 ## Usage
 install with npm: